 - our free Helpline is open Monday to Friday for support with any family relationship issues.
 Freephone 0808 802 2088 during opening hours for confidential support

-- The Spark provides counselling services for parents, couples, children and young people via telephone and online video.
-These services continue to operate – and with more counsellors than ever before – during the Coronavirus (Covid-19) pandemic
+- The Spark provides counselling services for parents, couples, children and young people via online video and face-to-face.

-- Free parenting resources and advice are availble to read and download, for free, from our website.
+- Free parenting resources and advice are available to read and download, for free, from our website.